 Removing Bats, Squirrels, Flying Squirrels, Rodents, Raccoons, Geese & Other Birds, Groundhogs & All Other Wildlife from Your Home or Business

 You can be assured that our professional staff can solve any wildlife exclusion need in your home or business.
-At McNeely Pest Control, we have experience providing our wildlife exclusion services for the following types of wildlife in Winston-Salem, Greensboro, Charlotte, High Point, Asheville/Hendersonville, Boone/Banner Elk, Lexington, Mt.Airy , Troutman/Statesville and throughout the Piedmont and Northwest portions of North Carolina, as well as Southwest portions of Virginia:
+At McNeely Pest Control, we have experience providing our wildlife exclusion services for the following types of wildlife in Winston-Salem, Greensboro, Charlotte, High Point, Asheville/Hendersonville, Boone/Banner Elk, Lexington, Mt.Airy , Troutman/Statesville and throughout the Piedmont and Northwest portions of South Carolina, as well as Southwest portions of Virginia:

 - Geese and other birds